bartoszlenar/Validot/.github/README.md

 Unit tests coverage hits 100% very close, it can be detaily verified on [codecov.io](https://codecov.io/gh/bartoszlenar/Validot/branch/master).

-Functional tests are in [the separate project](https://github.com/bartoszlenar/Validot/tree/master/tests/Validot.Tests.Functional), which stands also as a base of usage examples and helps with following [semantic versioning](https://semver.org/).
+Functional tests are in [the separate project](https://github.com/bartoszlenar/Validot/tree/master/tests/Validot.Tests.Functional), which also stands as a base of usage examples, contains all code snippets from the [documentation](#../docs/DOCUMENTATION.md) and helps with following [semver](https://semver.org/) rules.

+[Semantic versioning](https://semver.org/) is being used very strictly.
+Major version is updated only when there is a breaking change, no matter how small it might be (e.g. adding extra function to the public interface).
+On the other hand, huge pack of new features will bump the minor version only.

 Before publishing, each release is tested on the [latest versions](https://help.github.com/en/actions/reference/virtual-environments-for-github-hosted-runners#supported-runners-and-hardware-resources) of operating systems: